Human-In-The-Loop DL for Cardiac CT/MRI

 Haiping Lu

-Professor of Machine Learning, Head of AI Research Engineering, and Turing Academic Lead
+Incoming Director of the UK Open Multimodal AI Network, Professor of Machine Learning, and Head of AI Research Engineering

 I am a Professor of Machine Learning.
-I develop translational AI technologies for better analysing multimodal data in healthcare and beyond.
+I develop translational multimodal AI technologies for advancing healthcare and scientific discovery.

 Related